-A lot of time was spent mustering — no sooner was one muster over, the next one was ready to begin.
+A lot of time was spent cattle mustering.
+No sooner was one muster over, the next one was ready to begin.
 The lack of fencing at the time meant the stockmen would spend lots of time looking for cattle in inhospitable and impassable country.
-Pack horses were used to travel back to the homestead to pick up fresh supplies before setting up camp in another location.
+Pack horses were used to travel back to the homestead to pick up fresh supplies, before setting up camp in another location.
 In 1929 James Clark died, leaving Robin Hood to his eldest son, Edward, who by then had already taken on the responsibility of running the property.
 When Edward (Eddie) Clark retired, his son Teddie took over the property.

-After a succession of managers, Cob and Mary moved permanently to Robin Hood Station in 1971, together with their seven children.
+That’s when the Clark family met the Terry family.
+Cob Terry was on a cattle buying trip in the Georgetown area when he met Teddie Clark.
+Teddie was interested in selling up and Cob asked for the first offer; it was accepted and the Terry family purchased Robin Hood Station in 1964.
+After having a succession of managers in place, Cob and Mary Terry moved permanently to Robin Hood Station in 1971, together with their seven children.
 Simon, the youngest of the Terry children, was just a small child when he arrived at Robin Hood.